katamar1/HTTP_Server/README.md

 # HTTP Server in C

 A lightweight HTTP/1.1 web server written in C using POSIX sockets.
 It serves static HTML files from a `/public` directory and handles basic HTTP response codes.
+Install CMake before running.
 Please note: Windows users must use WSL for the execution environment.
 Install it here: https://learn.microsoft.com/en-us/windows/wsl/install (it'll be good practice!)

 ## Features